Where’s the Beef?

 There was one problem: there really wasn’t much nutritional value in all those pots.
 As the extract grew in popularity, skeptics started to question its value.
 Chemists who tested Liebig’s creation found it contained very little in the way of fats and proteins.
 Many condemned the company for duping shoppers in its advertising, particularly the claim that 34 pounds of meat were used to make a single pound of extract.
 Such advertising, critics argued, misled people into thinking they were consuming 34 pounds’ worth of beef nutrients with each jar.

 As these attacks increased, the Liebig company changed tack, marketing the product not as a medicine but as a delicious palliative capable of easing a troubled stomach and mind.
 And the company promoted it as a quick and easy way for overworked cooks to make a delicious, meaty stew.
-“NOTICE,” reads one advertisement in CHF’s collection, “a first class French Chef de cuisine lately accepted an appointment only on condition of Liebig Company’s Extract being liberally supplied to him.”
+“NOTICE,” reads one advertisement in the Institute’s collection, “a first class French Chef de cuisine lately accepted an appointment only on condition of Liebig Company’s Extract being liberally supplied to him.”

 This change in marketing proved shrewd.
 By the early 1870s the extract was a staple in middle-class pantries across Europe, and the company expanded its offerings to include canned corned beef and canned beef tongue.
 By the end of the decade Liebig’s firm was churning out 500 tons of extract each year.
 The extract remained popular through World War II and still exists today, manufactured by Liebig Benelux.